 In this section, I present a model of debt covenant amendments and discuss its departure from existing debt contracting literature.
 Next, I discuss the equilibrium, welfare implications, and comparative statics that imply testable empirical predictions.
-In the final part, I present theoretical moments used to identify model parameters.
+Finally, I present theoretical moments that I use to identify model parameters.